-Timely provision of the necessary facilities will be guaranteed by some other means or instrument providing substantially equivalent assurances.
-In all instances where required park land is not dedicated or acquired prior to issuance of a CO, funds in the amount of the developer's fair share shall be committed prior to the issuance of a CO unless the developer has entered into a binding agreement to dedicate an improved park site within the time frame established in foregoing paragraph D-2.
-A plan amendment is required to eliminate, defer or delay construction of any transportation facility or service, including any mass transit facility or service listed in the five-year schedule of capital improvements, which was relied upon in issuance of a development order, or permit to maintain the adopted LOS standard.
-It is anticipated that after building permits are issued, determinations of concurrency prior to the issuance of CO's may simply involve set forth in foregoing paragraphs D. and E.
+- f) Timely provision of the necessary facilities will be guaranteed by some other means or instrument providing substantially equivalent assurances. - In all instances where required park land is not dedicated or acquired prior to issuance of a CO, funds in the amount of the developer's fair share shall be committed prior to the issuance of a CO unless the developer has entered into a binding agreement to dedicate an improved park site within the time frame established in foregoing paragraph D-2. - h) A plan amendment is required to eliminate, defer or delay construction of any transportation facility or service, including any mass transit facility or service listed in the five year schedule of capital improvements, which was relied upon in issuance of a development order, or permit to maintain the adopted LOS standard. - F. It is anticipated that after building permits are issued, determinations of concurrency prior to the issuance of CO's may simply involve review and verification of compliance with the terms of the conditions set forth in foregoing paragraphs D. and E.